saschpe/self_healing/README.txt

     $ make install

 The exact build procedure may differ slightly on your platform.
 Have a look at the `CMake documentation`__ for detailed help.
-The install step is mandatory if you want to correctly setup translations and some other stuff.
-If the build procedure successfully finished, the folder _dist_ should now contain the application binary and data files.
+If the build procedure finished successfully and the unit-tests pass, the folder _dist_ should now contain the application binary and data files.

 Notes